luanaftrindade/multiClientChat/README.md

 Developing new features:
 - create and join chat rooms;
 - see the online status of the users;
-- in some chat room, send a message only for specific users.
+- in some chat room, send a message only for a specific users.